pipolinlab/ExplorePipolin/README.md

   --out-dir-prefix TEXT       Use this prefix for the output directory,
                               instead of the default "results" prefix.

   --out-dir PATH              Use this output directory instead.
-If the
-                              directory contains results of a previous run, such as found piPolBs, ATTs and tRNAs, the program will reuse them, unless --do-not-reuse
-                              option is specified.

   --pipolb-hmm-profile PATH   piPolB's HMM profile to use as 1st priority.If
                               not provided, the default profile will be used instead.